Consumer Metrics Institute

 What are the 91-Day, 183-Day and 365-Day Growth Indexes?

-Why does your Growth Index differ so much from the official GDP numbers published by the U.S. Department of Commerce's Bureau of Economic Analysis (BEA)?
+Why does your Growth Index differ so much from the numbers published by the U.S. Department of Commerce's Bureau of Economic Analysis (BEA)?

 1) In order to maintain consistent data series, the BEA is measuring the same types of supply-side data that they first developed in the middle of the previous century in a effort to analyze economic activities that were important at that time.
 We, on the other hand, are using twenty-first century technologies to measure real-time demand-side consumer activities typical of today.